-Think of a really great persuasive speech you’ve heard.
+Think of a memorable persuasive speech you’ve heard.
 How did it end?

-Persuasive speakers carefully craft their final statements – a soundbite that sums it all up, a tweetable statement that everyone remembers, that powerful story that calls people to action.
-Whatever it is, it better be good, relevant, and memorable.
+Persuasive speakers carefully craft their closing statements – a soundbite that sums it all up, a tweetable statement that everyone remembers, a powerful story that calls people to action.
+Whatever it is, it better be good, relevant and memorable.
 Here are some tips on how to finish your speech with a bang.

 Some stories are more complicated than others, and stating outright how everything they just heard fits together can really help your audience understand.
 For example: “We talked about climate change, and we talked about water consumption, and we talked about power-cell chemistry.
-The first two describe our challenge, the last, our solution – and way we are going to change the world…”
+The first two describe our challenge, the last is our solution – the way we are going to change the world…”

 Many times the most effective close is simply to ask the audience to do something.
 You can be direct (buy, sign up, give, vote, etc.) or more subtle (take the next step, we invite you to participate, etc.) depending on the situation.
-Working in a reminder of the WIIFY (“What’s in it for you”) you established at the start of your talk can help make this more effective.
+Working in a reminder of the WIIFY (What’s in it for you) you established in your opening can help make this more effective.

-Keep these things in mind as you plan your next presentation.
-With a strong opening and a compelling close, you can take your presentation to the next level.
+Keep these strategies in mind as you plan your next presentation.
+With a strong opening and a compelling close, you are much more likely to leave a lasting impression!